RutvikBabar/Winter/README.md

 - **`constexpr` Everywhere**
   Push as much work as possible into compile time for zero-overhead runtime.

-- **JIT Compilation**
-  Generate bespoke machine-code snippets at runtime for your tightest loops.

 - **Dummy Socket Engine**
   Replay historical trade feeds in real time, so you can back-test strategies in a realistic environment.